awsdocs/aws-systems-manager-user-guide/doc_source/service-pack-patch-walkthrough.md

 1. \(Optional\) For **Manage tags**, apply one or more tag key name/value pairs to the patch baseline\.

    Tags are optional metadata that you assign to a resource\.
-Tags enable you to categorize a resource in different ways, such as by purpose, owner, or environment\.
+Tags allow you to categorize a resource in different ways, such as by purpose, owner, or environment\.
 For this patch baseline dedicated to updating Service Packs, you could specify key\-value pairs such as the following:
    + `Key=OS,Value=Windows`
    + `Key=Classification,Value=ServicePacks`